AndrewBavuels/Sentiment-Analysis-for-Customer-Experience-Reporting/README.md

 > Final Project - Part-time Sept 2023 - [Ironhack Madrid - Data Analytics Bootcamp](https://www.ironhack.com/es-en/data-analytics):
 > **_Development of KPI Dashboards and Reporting System, using Python, Pandas, and NLP tools._**

-For this project I used a "Spotify App Reviews (apparently on Google Play Store)" dataset from [Kaggle](https://www.kaggle.com/datasets/mfaaris/spotify-app-reviews-2022).
+For this project I used a "Spotify App Reviews" dataset from [Kaggle](https://www.kaggle.com/datasets/mfaaris/spotify-app-reviews-2022).
 After being processed, the output was explored and saved in Tableau Public.

 #### Functional architecture design: